Tom’s Cycle Touring & Bikepacking Kit List

 Plastic carrier bags work too.

-Touring Bike Cargo Trailer
+Cycle Touring Cargo Trailer

 Extrawheel Voyager, now the Voyager Pro (review).
 I love it, but use it only when I need to carry tons of extra stuff (Arctic in winter, Outer Mongolia off-road, etc).

-Dirt-Road Bikepacking Gear
+Dirt-Road Bikepacking Equiment

 Off-Road Bikepacking Bike